wazuh/wazuh/apis/tools/env/5.0/README.md

 ## Quickstart

-Using the environment is quite simple and requires only two steps:
+Using the environment is quite simple and requires only three steps:

 1. Generate the certificates used to encrypt the communication between the different nodes.
+2. Download wazuh-indexer plugins from the [repository](https://github.com/wazuh/wazuh-indexer/actions/workflows/build.yml) and include them inside the `wazuh-indexer` folder.
-2. Start services.
+3. Start services.

 ### Certificates generation

-To generate the certificates for the server and indexer nodes, execute:
+To generate the certificates for the server and indexer nodes, execute

 ```bash
 certs/gen_certs.sh